Summits

 6. Role of Public Cloud as Enabler of Smart Cities

 With the impending digitalisation and consequent connecting of India, we have a great opportunity to disintermediate financial and government services to the common citizen.
 Digital India is one of the most ambitious programs being undertaken to link every Indian to the information and services that they need and catalyse a knowledge based economy at all levels, be it areas of agriculture, health, financial services or any citizen or business activity and economic value add.
 We have already seen several ambitious plans being rolled across the domain ministries as well as at DeitY.
 The speed of deployment would be critical and an open market play for the infrastructure and service providers is crucial for the government to be able to meet its governance objectives.
+This post is sponsored by our partners.

 Discussion framework is as follows: